Fight Your DUI Charges with a DUI Lawyer San Francisco CA Residents Trust

 The following are things you should not do if you have been stopped.
 If you do get arrested, contact The Morales Law Firm to meet with a San Francisco, CA DUI lawyer and find out how we can help.

 Do Not Admit You Have Been Drinking

-People who have only had one or two drinks make the mistake of thinking it’s okay to admit that to police if they are stopped.
-However, this is one of the worst things you can to if stopped for a suspected DUI.
+People who have only had one or two drinks make the mistake of thinking it’s okay to admit that to the police if they are stopped.
+However, this is one of the worst things you can do if stopped for a suspected DUI.
 This admittance can and most likely will be used against you by the prosecutor in proving their case against you.
-However, you also do not want to lie to police, either.
+However, you also do not want to lie to the police, either.
 If you are asked if you have been drinking, a San Francisco, CA DUI lawyer recommends you answer the question by asking the officer if you are being charged with anything.
 When asked again, tell the officer you would rather not answer that question.

 Cooperate with Law Enforcement

 Even if you have had nothing to drink and are frustrated at being pulled over, it is imperative you cooperate with the officer.
 You are required to provide your name, driver’s license, and registration to the officer.
 Even if the officer arrests you, keep on cooperating, no matter how wrong you feel the police officer is.
 Your DUI lawyer in San Francisco, CA can defend you against these charges and the more your attorney can show you cooperated, the more beneficial it is for your case.
 Resisting arrest can just escalate the charges and compound whatever penalties you could be facing.

 Do Not Submit to a Field Sobriety Test